Superior oblique myokymia: Diagnosis

+Importantly, the symptoms must not be better accounted for by any other vestibular or neuro-ophthalmological disorder, especially not by vestibular paroxysmia.

 Treatment

 Treatment can include pharmaceutical or surgical means.
 The drug carbamazepine (Tegretol) has been used successfully.
 Other drugs with variable success include gabapentin and, recently, memantine.
 Successful surgery options include superior oblique tenectomy accompanied by inferior oblique myectomy.
 However, "[o]verall, the bulk of the ophthalmic literature would agree with the viewpoint that invasive craniotomy surgical procedures should be justified only by the presence of intractable and absolutely unbearable symptoms."

 Samii et al. and Scharwey and Samii described a patient who had superior oblique myokymia for 17 years.
 The interposition of a Teflon pad between the trochlear nerve and a compressing artery and vein at the nerve's exit from the midbrain led to a remission lasting for a follow-up of 22 months.